timescale/docs/cloud/multi-factor-authentication.md

 # Multi-factor user authentication

-You can use two-factor authentication to log in to your Timescale Cloud account.
+You can use two-factor authentication (2FA) to log in to your Timescale Cloud account.
 Two-factor authentication, also known as two-step verification or 2FA, enables secure logins that requires an authentication code in addition to your user password.
 The code is provided by an app on your mobile device, such as Google Authenticator.

-## Configure two-factor authentication with Google Authenticator
+## Configure 2FA with Google Authenticator

-FIXME Some stem sentence here about Google Authenticator (as opposed to any other auth app).
+Google Authenticator is a useful app for keeping track of your two-factor authentication keys.
+However, you want something more open-source, there are other authenticators available to suit your needs.
 Before you begin, make sure you have:

 *   Installed the [Google Authenticator application][install-google-authenticator]